mobxjs/mobx/README.md

 *Changes are coming!*

 MOBservable is light-weight stand alone observable implementation, based on the ideas of observables in bigger frameworks like `knockout`, `ember`, but this time without 'strings attached'.
-Furthermore it should fit well in any typescript project.
+MOBservables allows you to observe primitive values, references, functions and arrays both synchronously and asynchronously!

 [Typescript typings](https://github.com/mweststrate/MOBservable/blob/master/mobservable.d.ts)